Walter Riedel

 Walter J H "Papa" Riedel ("Riedel I") (December 5, 1902–May 15, 1968) was a German-British engineer and rocket scientist who was the head of the Design Office of the Army Research Centre Peenemünde and the chief designer of the A4 (V-2) ballistic rocket.
 The crater Riedel on the Moon was named for both him and the unrelated German rocket pioneer Klaus Riedel.

 Klaus Riedel ("Riedel II") and Walther Johannes Riedel ("Riedel III") were also Peenemünde engineers.

 Biography

-Employed by the Heylandt Company beginning 27 February 1928, on December 1929, Riedel was assigned responsibility for the development of rocket motors using liquid propellants, initially in collaboration with Max Valier who had joined the company at that date.
+At Heylandt Company beginning on 27 February 1928, Riedel was in December 1929 responsible for the development of liquid propellant rocket motors, and initially collaborated with Max Valier who had joined the company at that date.
 Riedel took over full responsibility for the rocket motor development in 1930, after Valier's untimely death following a rocket motor explosion during a test using paraffin oil (kerosene) as fuel instead of ethyl alcohol.